Non-Algebraic Decay for Solutions to the Navier-Stokes Equations: Introduction

 We will make this fact more precise by \emph{assuming} that

 with $\Phi$ decaying to zero ``without fluctuations'', in a sense formalized by conditions ~\eqref{Ass-Phi0}-\eqref{Ass-Phi1} below:

-By the Schwarz inequality, one easily checks that~\eqref{Ass-Phi2} implies~\eqref{Ass-Phi1}.
+By the Cauchy-Schwarz inequality, one easily checks that~\eqref{Ass-Phi2} implies~\eqref{Ass-Phi1}.
 Typical examples of functions satisfying~\eqref{Ass-Phi0}-\eqref{Ass-Phi1} are $\Phi(t)=(1+t)^{-a}\ln(e+t)^{-b}$, with $0\le a<1$ and $b\in\R$ (and $b>0$ if $a=0$).
 Typical examples of functions satisfying~\eqref{Ass-Phi0}-\eqref{Ass-Phi2} are the same functions as before, but with the smaller range $0\le a<1/2$.
 Slower decaying functions, obtained~\emph{e.g.} by taking negative powers of iterated logarithms, such as $\Phi(t)=(\log(\log(2e+t)))^{-b}$ with $b>0$, are also possible and satisfy the most stringent version of our conditions.
-Let us also observe that condition~\eqref{Ass-Phi1} excludes $\Phi\in L^1(\R^+)$ (see~\eqref{infi} below), unless $\Phi$ is identically zero, whereas condition~\eqref{Ass-Phi2} excludes $\Phi\in L^2(\R^+)$.
+Let us also observe that conditions~\eqref{Ass-Phi0}-\eqref{Ass-Phi1} exclude $\Phi\in L^1(\R^+)$ (see~\eqref{infi} below), whereas conditions~\eqref{Ass-Phi0}-\eqref{Ass-Phi2} exclude $\Phi\in L^2(\R^+)$.
 In particular, cases~ii) and iii) in Theorem~\ref{th:intro} below are mutually exclusive.